mermaid-js/mermaid/docs/flowchart.md

 Is it possible to adjust the width of the rendered flowchart.

-This is done by defining **mermaid.flowchartConfig** or by the CLI to use a json file with the configuration.
+This is done by defining **mermaid.flowchartConfig** or by the CLI to use a JSON file with the configuration.
 How to use the CLI is described in the mermaidCLI page. mermaid.flowchartConfig can be set to a JSON string with config parameters or the corresponding object.

 ```javascript